Orckestra/BetterRetail/README.md

 }`

 #### Deploy
-* Run PS as Administrator `.\build\install.ps1` to install Reference Application projects
+- Run PS as Administrator `.\build\install.ps1` to install Reference Application projects
-- you can configure parameters for different enviroments.
+- You can configure parameters for different enviroments.
 Create file *ref.app.parameters.{enviroment}.json*
-- you can specify enviroment by adding parameter `-env={enviroment}`.
+- You can specify enviroment by adding parameter `-env={enviroment}`.
 Example create file  *ref.app.parameters.int2.json*  and run`.\build\install.ps1 -env=int2`

 #### Deploy Notes
  * The Deploy creates website in IIS, downloads the specified C1 CMS version from GITHUB, initializes the RefApp Starter Site.
  * The C1 CMS location configured in parameters file *~\Build\configuration\parameters.json*, parameter name `C1Url`
  * The additional C1 CMS packages, which can be installed on website can be configured in parameters file *~\Build\configuration\SetupDescription.xml*
+ * The setup description contains Experience Management packages from the *develop" branch by default.
+It is posible to intall packages from specific Experience Management bracnh, just run Install with parameter `-branch=master`

 #### How to Debug